pnotequalnp/data-list-unweave/README.md

 # data-list-unweave
-This is a simple Haskell package that is more intended to demonstrate Haskell packaging than it is intended to be useful as a Haskell package.
+This is a simple Haskell package that is more intended to demonstrate Haskell packaging without using Hackage than it is intended to be useful as a Haskell package.
+Please don't pollute Hackage with random packages.

 ## CI